 The United Kingdom is a signatory of the United Nations Optional Protocol to the Convention against Torture and other Cruel, Inhumane and Degrading Treatement or Punishment (OPCAT).
 The UK National Preventative Mechanism was established in 2009 to strengthen the protection of people in detention through independent monitoring.
 HMIPS is one of 21 bodies that comprise the UKs National Preventative Mechanism (NPM), which has a duty to regularly monitor the treatment of detainees and the conditions in which they are held.

 The Chief Inspector's main statutory responsibilities are:

-- the regular inspection of individual establishments
+- the regular inspection of prisons and court custody units

 - responsibility for the monitoring of prisons

 - the production of an Annual Report

 - the inspection of the conditions and treatment of prisoners under escort.